Asian Art Outpost

 Mutual welfare and benefit.

-A learning concept of mutual benefit and welfare (that is applicable to all fields of society).
+A learning concept of mutual benefit and welfare (that applies to all fields of society).

 Mutual prosperity.

-The first two characters are the easy to explain.
-They are "self" and "others".
-Together, these two characters create a word which means "mutual" (literally "me and them").
+The first two characters are easy to explain.
+They are “self” and “others.”
+Together, these two characters create a word that means “mutual” (literally “me and them”).

-It should be noted that these Kanji are used almost exclusively in the context of Judo martial arts.
-This is not a common or recognized Japanese phrase outside of Judo.
+It should be noted that these Kanji are used almost exclusively in the context of Judo martial arts. 自他共榮 is not a common or recognized Japanese proverb outside of Judo.

 Kindness and Forgiving Nature